Little Folks (British magazine): Readers' charitable giving

 On different occasions readers were asked to send in donations for those in need.
 In the June 1875 issue prizes were offered for dolls with the best sets of clothes, with the understanding that that the dolls and clothing would be given to sick children in London hospitals.
 Over 500 clothed dolls were donated.

 In 1898 the Queen Victoria Drinking Fountain was erected in Glasgow, Scotland by the readers of Little Folks to provide drinking water for working class families.

 In 1908 Bella Sidney Woolf appealed to Little Folks readers for funds to buy additional beds or cots for the Queen's Hospital for Children.
 The response was great enough to pay for a new ward for the hospital.
 In 1914 Woolf once again appealed to Little Folks readers to give money for the Prince Of Wales' National Relief Fund, to help families of soldiers who had gone to war.

+Little Folks' readers

+Gretchen R. Galbraith has researched the magazine's readers' participation in contests and letter-writing, and stated "Girls outnumbered boys in every category of participation, and they tended to read the magazine for more years."
+Galbraith concluded that "Correspondents' postal addresses and descriptions of their travels, nannies, and nurseries indicate a middle- and upper-class readership."
+She hypothesized that "The magazine appears to have been especially popular in clergymen's families."